Mars Sustainability Plan: Building a sustainable future

 1.9%† less virgin plastic

-Our goal: Developing packaging that is 100% reusable, recyclable or compostable by 2025 and decrease virgin plastic use 25% by 2025.
+Our goal: Developing packaging that is 100% reusable, recyclable or compostable and decreasing virgin plastic use by 25%

 * Tracked against 2015 baseline. † Tracked against 2019 baseline.

 Our goals for a healthy planet

 We’re reducing our total environmental impact in line with what science says is necessary to keep the planet healthy: cutting greenhouse gas emissions, expanding our use of renewable energy, conserving water and land, and eliminating packaging waste from the environment.
 We’re committed to achieving net zero emissions throughout our full value which will require our partners and suppliers to also make drastic reductions to their climate footprint—we’re also encouraging our partners to join our efforts through our #PledgeForPlanet initiative and the Supplier Leadership on Climate Transition program.

 How we support individuals’ rights and livelihoods